animalize/pyzstd/index.rst

     Supports multiple concatenated frames.

-    The default values of *read_size* and *write_size* parameters are the buffer sizes recommended by zstd, increasing them may be faster.
+    The default values of *read_size* and *write_size* parameters are the buffer sizes recommended by zstd, increasing them may be faster, and reduce the number of callback function calls.

     .. versionadded:: 0.14.2